Are Virtual Internships worth it? Feedback from Kaya participants

 • Stand out: Participating in an online internship can help you to stand out from the crowd – especially at a time when many people are not achieving many exciting things to talk about!

-But what are the challenges?
+But what are the pros and cons of internships?

 There are, of course, also some challenges presented when participating in online internships.